What is Ping? | How to Ping on Windows 11, Linux, and macOS

 Step 4

-To ping your ADSL modem’s IP address, type ping 192.168.1.1 on CMD and press Enter.
+To ping your ADSL modem’s IP address, type ping 192.168.1.1 in the CMD and press Enter.
 However, your default gateway IP address here may be different.

 If the test is successful, as in the image below, it means you have a connection to your ADSL modem on your network.